Emmotes/ic_spoilers/docs/lazaapz.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Infiltrator** (Guess)
 > The effect of Fury of the Small is increased by 5% for each missing stack of Power Armor, stacking multiplicatively, and when an enemy is defeated Lazaapz regains one stack of Power Armor.
-Can not go over her maximum stacks.
+She cannot exceed her maximum stacks this way.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>